 Sometimes soap and water alone doesn't get the job done, and harsh cleaning chemicals from some popular products can be toxic or irritating to skin, and discolor the material on the tents and tunnels.
 Simple Green Naturals Multi-Surface Care is a safer, natural alternative to commonly found harsh, synthetic chemicals.
-The non-toxic formula is made from 100% naturally-sourced ingredients, and doesn't leave behind toxic chemical residues that can get on skin and into children's mouths.
-It removes food residue, dirt and grime and more, without degrading or discoloring the tent material.

 Clean the tent when it is opened and standing upright.

 - Remove debris.
 Shake, sweep or brush out any loose dirt or crumbs

 - Apply cleaner.
 Spray Simple Green Naturals Multi-Surface Care on a microfiber cloth to wipe-apply.

 - Scrub.
 For visible soils, use a nylon-bristled brush or toothbrush to scrub away the dirt.

 - Rinse.
 Rinse tent with clean water or wipe with a damp cloth.